-Both are insurance options that utilize a network of providers and contain many cost-saving features.
+Both insurance options utilize a network of providers and contain many cost-saving features.
 A couple of quick differences:

-- An HMO use a network of providers and requires a referral for a specialist.
+- An HMO uses a network of providers and requires a referral for a specialist.
 Out-of-network coverage is only available in an emergency.

 - A PPO uses a network of providers and allows freedom to travel and choose your doctors.

-How to Sign Up for Supplemental Medicare in Tacoma, Washington
+How to sign up for Medicare plans in Tacoma, Washington

 When you live in an area like Tacoma, there is no shortage of options when it comes to Medicare.
 We can assist you with determining the coverage that works best for your needs.
 Since everyone is different, the plan best for you may be different than a friend or family member’s choice.